ystxn/blog/content/blog/2020-03-21-gatsby-dates.md

 const { gitTime } = data.markdownRemark.fields
 ```

-This is the method I'm using to date the posts in this blog, but i've noticed two issues
+I have two issues with this approach.
+First is that when deploying via zeit, the `.git`
-thus far.
-First is that when deploying via zeit, the `.git` directory is not present in
+directory is not present in the deployment directory, hence the `git` command cannot pull
-the deployment directory, hence the `git` command cannot pull history.
-You can work around
+history.
+You can work around this by changing your `build` command in your `package.json`
-this by changing your `build` command in your `package.json` to the following:
+to the following:
 ```bash
 git clone --no-checkout https://github.com/... x && cp -r x/.git . && gatsby build
 ```